 First off…when thunder roars, go indoors!
 Find a sturdy building.
-Waiting inside a sturdy building is the safest place you can be during a storm.
+A sturdy building on the lowest level in an interior room, away from windows is the safest place you can be during a storm.
 In fact, there is no place outside where you are 100% safe from lightning or severe weather.

 The reason why we say when thunder roars, go indoors is because lightning creates thunder.
 If you can hear thunder, you are close enough to the storm to be struck by lightning.
-Even after the rain and the storm pass, lightning can still extend about 10 miles outside the storm.
+Even before or after the storm passes, lightning can still extend about 10-15 miles outside the storm.
 It’s best to wait 30 minutes after the last rumble of thunder to be completely safe.

 What if there are no sturdy buildings nearby…